 Christine Skold, a 1993 accounting graduate, was recently named interim chief financial officer for Hibbett Sports.

 Fred Lowery was recently appointed to the DuPont Board of Directors.
 Lowery is a 1994 mechanical engineering graduate and is currently being featured on Tech's Donor Spotlight website.

 Andrew Thompson, Jamie Estes ('16 fine arts), and Thoryn Ziemba ('10 fine arts) were recently featured for their work with clay and glass at STARworks Ceramics, an arts-centered work community in the Town of Star, NC.

-Email us your promotions, awards, and other achievements, and we'll share in The Alumnus and on Golden Eagle Network!
+Email us your promotions, awards, and other achievements, and we'll share in The Alumnus.